 - a.
-Mast arm length and vertical pole height as specified in the contract documents. - b.
-Ensure the mast arms, poles, and supporting bases are galvanized inside and out according to ASTM A 123. - c.
+Pole height as specified in the contract documents. - b.
+Ensure the poles, and supporting bases are galvanized inside and out according to ASTM A 123. - c.
 Continuous tapered, round, steel poles of the transformer base type.
 Fabricated from low carbon (maximum carbon 0.30%) steel of U.S. standard gauge. - d.
 When a transformer base is not specified, provide a 6 inch by 16 inch handhole in the pole shaft for cable access.
 Provide a cover for the handhole.
 Secure the cover to the base with simple tools.
-Hardware to be corrosion resistant.
+Hardware to be corrosion resistant. - e.

-- e.
 Ensure minimum yield strength of 48,000 psi after manufacture.
 Supply base and flange plates of structural steel complying with AASHTO M 183 (ASTM A 36) and cast steel complying with ASTM A 27, Grade 65-35 or better. - f.
-Where a combination street lighting/signal pole is specified in the contract documents, the luminaire arm is to be mounted in the same vertical plane as the signal arm unless otherwise specified.
-Use a single member tapered type arm for the luminaire arm type.
-Equip the pole with a minimum 4 inch by 6 inch handhole and cover located opposite the signal mast arm. - g.
 If allowed by the Engineer, poles and mast arms may be fabricated by welding two sections together, resulting in a smooth joint and factory welded as follows: - Ensure a minimum of 60% penetration for plates 3/8 inch and less in thickness for longitudinal butt welds, except within one foot of a transverse butt-welded joint.
-Ensure a minimum of 80% penetration for plates over 3/8 inch in thickness. - 2) Ensure 100% penetration for longitudinal butt welds on poles and arms within one foot of a transverse butt-welded joint. - 3) Ensure 100% penetration, achieved by back-up ring or bar, for transverse butt welds for connecting. - Examine 100% of transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of AWS D1.1-80.AH. - Comply with Structural Welding Code AWS D1-180, as modified by AASHTO 1981 Standard Specifications for Welding of Structural Steel Highway Bridges and by Supplemental Specifications No. 969. - h.
-Provide non-shrink grout (complying with Iowa DOT Materials I.M.
-491.13) or a rodent guard (complying with Iowa DOT Materials I.M.
+Ensure a minimum of 80% penetration for plates over 3/8 inch in thickness. - Ensure 100% penetration for longitudinal butt welds on poles and arms within one foot of a transverse butt-welded joint. - 3) Ensure 100% penetration, achieved by back-up ring or bar, for transverse butt welds for connecting. - Examine 100% of transverse butt welds and 100% penetration longitudinal butt welds by ultrasonic inspection according to the requirements of AWS D1.1-80.AH. - Comply with Structural Welding Code AWS D1-180, as modified by AASHTO 1981 Standard Specifications for Welding of Structural Steel Highway Bridges and by Supplemental Specifications No. 969. - g.
+Provide non-shrink grout (complying with Materials I.M.
+491.13) or a rodent guard (complying with Materials I.M.
 443.01) for placement between the pole base and the foundation.